 Empower women in the industry through education and resources.

-Educate both professional woman and home butchers/cooks on ways to better our food system through the responsible, regenerative rearing, sourcing, processing, and consumption of meat.
+Educate both professional women and home butchers/cooks on ways to better our food system through regenerative agriculture, as well as responsible sourcing, processing, and consumption of meat.

-Create a network, or “sisterhood”, of like-minded woman who—through social media, workshops, rendezvous, or informal meat-ups--inspire and support each other in business as well as home interest.
+Create a network, or “sisterhood,” of like-minded women who—through social media, workshops, our annual rendezvous, or informal meat-ups—inspire and support each other in business as well as home interest.

 Grrls Meat camp was originally founded in 2011 by Kate Hill, a teacher, coach, cook, mentor, and author with more than 40 years of experience in the food industry who travels the world giving workshops and collaborating with other heads in the food world.
 She also leads cookery, butchery and charcuterie programs and courses at theKitchen at Camont, her home and school in Southwest France.
 After noticing that an increasing number of women were attending her meat-focused workshops and programs, Kate saw these women faced when they returned home to break into the male-dominated meat industry..
 Kate thought, "what if we could gather as many aspiring and professional meat ladies in one room (or around a campfire) and learn from one another?"
 Grrls Meat Camp was born.